 I wanted to share the top 10 hotels in the world from the Condé Nast Traveler.
 I’d also love to know, what is your favorite hotel of all time?
 My personal favorite hotel experience was Der Teufelhof in Basel, Switzerland.
 I’m not just looking for luxury, in fact, I love artsy, quirky accommodations.
 Der Teufelhof Basel is minimalist and artistic.
 It’s urban yet historic.
 No two rooms are alike in the hotel and there is a story behind every room and every piece of art.
 It’s a fascinating piece of culture incorporating award-winning food, cutting edge theater, and local artists in a truly unique hotel experience.

 Related Content: Read my full review of Der Teufelhof Basel

-Condé Nast Top 10 Hotels in the World for 2020
+Condé Nast Top 10 Hotels in the World

 - Baur au Lac — Zurich, Switzerland